 |Database||Customer relationship management, retention, loyalty|

-A Market Segementation Case Study
+A Market Segmentation Case Study

-Recently, one of our major hotelier clients approached us with the idea of launching a new brand to capture a group of consumers they weren’t able to reach with any of their existing brands.
+One of our major hotelier clients approached us with the idea of launching a new brand to capture a group of consumers they weren’t able to reach with any of their existing brands.
 In order to do so, they needed to determine if there was a shared mindset with a strong propensity to choose the new, game-changing hotel concept.

 Taking all of this into account, we developed and fielded a survey-based attitudinal segmentation study with purchased sample from a large sample provider.
-After creating the segments, we then used a 3rd-party to append the geodemographic segment for each respondent.
+After creating the segments, we then used a third party to append the geodemographic segment for each respondent.
 With the combination of these two methodologies, we were able to determine the most valuable segments for this new brand and identify exactly how to target them.